bekk/bekk-christmas/post/react/strict-mode-–-have-you-been-good-this-year.md

 As stated in [React's official documentation](https://reactjs.org/docs/strict-mode.html), StrictMode helps you with the

 #### Unsafe lifecycle methods
-React 16.9 deprecated the lifecycle methods `componentWillMount, componentWillReceiveProps and componentWillUpdate.
-Until React 17 is released, using those will only result in a warning
+From 16.9, React throws a warning if you are using any of the lifecycle methods `componentWillMount`, `componentWillReceiveProps` and `componentWillUpdate`.
+Hopefully, you have converted those methods to safer alternatives or at least added the `UNSAFE_`-prefix Those methods using those will only result in a warning
 - Identify

 #### Deprecated code